 Managed in conjunction with Country Arts WA, May we have this dance? is our current regional program offering contemporary dance and performance opportunities in the Peel, Great Southern and Esperance Goldfields Regions.
-Individually tailored programs have been devised by the regions themselves to address the needs of their community.

 May we have this dance?